ntalbott/relix/README.md

 **Supported Operators**: eq, all
 **Ordering**: can be ordered on any numeric attribute (default is the to_i of the indexed value)

+## Keying

+A big part of using Redis well is choosing solid keys; Relix has a pluggable keying infrastructure that makes it easy to use different key names for different situations.
+This actually rose out of the fact that the first release of Relix had a pathetic set of keys, and the need to support existing deployments while moving to something better going forward.
+Keyers are set on a per-model basis along with other configuration:

+    relix do
+      keyer Relix::Keyer::Compact
+    end

+There are currently three keyers:

+### Standard

+This keyer is nice and verbose, which makes it ideal for development since you can browse the Redis keyspace and see at a glance how the indexes are stored. **Standard is the default keyer.**

+### Compact

+Keys take up space, and especially since Redis holds the keyset in memory it can be a big boon with a large data set to keep key names short.
+The Compact keyer tries to balance a reasonable level of readability (we can't sacrifice the ability to debug production issues) with keeping keys as compact as possible.

+### Legacy

+This (eventually to be deprecated and removed) strategy exactly mirrors the keying supported by Relix when first released.